Understanding Retrieval Augmentation for Long-Form Question Answering: More Results

+Retrieval-augmented LM combines its parametric and non-parametric knowledge from evidence documents to address the question~\citep{longpre-etal-2021-entity, mallen-etal-2023-trust, zhou2023context}. {We aim to understand the impact of combining information from evidence documents on generated answers, as opposed to relying solely on parametric knowledge.
+We thus compare lexical similarities (measured by bigram overlap) and embedding similarity (measured by SimCSE~\citep{gao-etal-2021-simcse}) between answers generated with various evidence document settings and answers generated without documents.

-Figure~\ref{fig:ans_similarity_appendix} compares answers generated from two LMs (GPT-3.5, Alpaca) under five evidence settings (including no documents and four evidence types describe in Section~\ref{ssec:docs}).
+Figure~\ref{fig:ans_similarity} compares answers generated from two LMs (GPT-3.5, Alpaca) under five evidence settings (including no documents and four evidence types describe in Section~\ref{ssec:docs}).
+To contextualize similarity scores, we provide an upper bound (0.19 for bigram, 0.875 for SimCSE) by computing average similarity between three pairs of samples generated without documents, and a lower bound (0.19 for bigram overlap and 0.15 for SimCSE) by computing the similarity between answers to different questions.

+According to both metrics, the answers generated without evidence document are most similar to the answers generated with random documents, followed by Bing documents, suggesting more relevant evidence set change answers more substantially.

 The answers generated with random documents prepended are the most similar to answers generated without documents. {Answers generated with WebGPT documents are the most similar to ones generated with human documents and vice versa (and thus less similar to the others).
 This indicate high-quality documents might elicit slightly different behaviors out of LMs compared to when they are relying only on parametric knowledge.
 Surprisingly, answers generated with Bing documents are the most similar to answers generated without documents.}